Artist, scarf and chair- 20 X 24 in- Site- Specific- Performance/Photography- Gelatin Silver Print- 2025 Keith O. Anderson ©

 Detail: I no longer write poems for her- 3/8 of an inch white circular felt pads on artist genitals and lower body- Site-Specific- 11 x 14 in- Performance/Photography- Gelatin Silver Print- 2013 Keith O. Anderson (c)

-Documentation of me installing, For Nico, because,- I am positioning hand torn strips of Black archival masking tape on to the surfaces of the window and window frame.
+Documentation of me installing, For Nico, because,- I am positioning hand torn strips of Black archival masking tape on to the surface of the window and window frame.
 I was captivated by the idea of hand torn strips of Black archival masking tape projecting from the surfaces of the window and the window frame.
-The interplay of artificial light and natural light caressing the adhesive side of the masking tape created an iridescent effect of which was not planned.
+The interplay of artificial light and natural light caressing the adhesive side of the masking tape creating an iridescent effect of which was not planned.
 Keith O. Anderson ©

 Installation View, For Nico, because…..- Hand torn strips of Black archival masking tape positioned on the surfaces of the window and window frame- 79 x 117- Site-Specific- 2015 Keith O. Anderson (c) Curated by Michael Sarf featuring artists: Keith O. Anderson, Marcy Chevalier, and James Cullinae: Curated by Michael Sarf